 To make the “fuzz” for the slippers, you need to be able to grate some of the confectionery coating.
 So, you’ll need to pour 2 ounces of the colored candy into a parchment paper lined rectangle container then place it in the freezer to harden.
 Allow it to come to room temperature, then grate it using a box style cheese grater.
 You can use this technique if you do have pink candy melts, but don’t have a rotary cheese grater.

-To make these cute Pink Fuzzy Slipper Cookies you’ll need some supplies that you can find on Amazon.
-I earn a small commission for sales which helps to offset the costs of running this website, so thanks for using the links below.
+To make these cute Pink Fuzzy Slipper Cookies you’ll need some supplies that you can find on Amazon (commission earned for affiliate sales).

 15 Nutter Butter Cookies